 In-house attorneys have several options for coverage, including:

 - working with a legal services organization that will provide coverage for volunteers;

 - obtaining coverage directly with the help of a broker either:

 - under existing insurance policies (e.g., adding an employed lawyers endorsement to a directors and officers liability policy);

 - purchasing a stand-alone employed lawyers insurance policy; or

 - joining an organization that provides liability insurance options to its members.

-For more information about insurance for in-house pro bono refer to our paper, which summarizes the benefits and drawbacks of the various options available to in-house counsel: Professional Liability Insurance for In-House Pro Bono.
+For more information about insurance for in-house pro bono refer to our paper, which summarizes the benefits and drawbacks of the various options available to in-house counsel: Professional Liability Insurance for In-House Pro Bono or our infographic: In-House Pro Bono Insurance.
 To access CPBO’s previously recorded webinar, In-House Pro Bono: Professional Liability, contact CPBO.